tusharmath/Multi-threaded-downloader/README.md

 2. **Stop and start from the last downloaded byte:**.
 You don't have to worry about internet getting disconnected or your computer shutting down while downloading.
 You can quite easily start from the last byte that was downloaded.

-4. **Console application:** If you don't want to use it as a library, instead as an application we have a console application for you - [mt-console](https://github.com/tusharmath/mtd-console)
+4. **Console application:** If you don't want to use it as a library and want to use it as an application instead we have a console application for you - [mt-console](https://github.com/tusharmath/mtd-console)

 ##Installation

-The conventional nom installation process needs to be followed.
+The conventional npm installation process needs to be followed.

 ```bash
 $ npm install mt-downloader
 ```

-##mtd file
+##.mtd file
 Once the download starts the library will create a file with a **.mtd** extension.
-This file contains all meta information and is a little bigger *(around 10kb)* than than the original download.
-The **.mtd** file can be used later to restart downloads from where it stopped.
+This file contains some meta information related to the download and is a little bigger *(around 10kb)* than the original download size.
+The **.mtd** file can be used later to restart downloads from where the last byte that was downloaded.
 After the download is completed the downloader will truncate the file to remove that meta data.

 ##New-Downloads
 When you want to start a new download you just need to provide a download url and a download path and call the ```start()``` method.